triggerslifestyleprevention

 Chronic Stress vs. Acute Stress: Is There a Difference?

 Both types of stress can trigger migraines, but they tend to operate through slightly different mechanisms and time courses.
+However, both can be addressed with the right approach.

-Chronic stress (sustained work pressure, relationship difficulties, financial worry, caregiving demands) is more insidious.
-It keeps the HPA axis in a state of low-level activation, gradually sensitizing the trigeminal system and reducing the threshold for attacks.
-Chronic stress is strongly associated with episodic migraine progressing to chronic migraine—defined as 15 or more headache days per month.
+Chronic stress is strongly associated with episodic migraine progressing to chronic migraine, defined as 15 or more headache days per month.
 The Mayo Clinic identifies chronic stress as a significant contributor to migraine chronification, the process by which episodic migraine becomes chronic.

 Recognizing the Stress-Migraine Cycle